 The application for exemption must be submitted prior to the commencement of the absence and with sufficient time to complete the approval process.
-Forms are available from the Administration Office and also can be found on the Parent Portal.
+Forms are available from the Administration Office and also can be found on the

-4.3 Mobile Phone Policy
+4.3 Mobile Phone Policy - Off and Away - All Day

-Epping Boys High School requires that all mobile phones be turned off and out of sight during all lessons.
+Epping Boys High School requires that all mobile phones be turned off and out of sight all day.
 Any mobile phone used inappropriately will be confiscated until the end of the school day.
 A second offence results in a referral to the Deputy Principal and confiscation, with return of the phone to a parent or carer only.
+A third offence results in the student handing in their mobile phone and/or device to their Year Group Deputy Principal each morning and picking it up at the end of the day from the office, for the rest of the term.